Chesterfield County, Virginia: Education

 Chesterfield County Public Schools is the local school system, and has received the U.S. Department of Education's Blue Ribbon Award.

 Chesterfield County is the home to more than sixty public schools.
-There are 40 elementary schools, 12 middle schools, 10 high schools, and 3 technical schools for high school aged students.
+There are 40 elementary schools, 13 middle schools, 10 high schools, and 3 technical schools for high school aged students.
 Each high school in Chesterfield has one to two internal schools of a specific area of interest.
 For example, Clover Hill High School's internal school is focused on math and science.
-Programs at other schools include health science (Cosby High School), international baccalaureate (Midlothian and Meadowbrook High School), leadership and international relations (James River High School), and visual and performing arts (Thomas Dale High School), among many others.
+Programs at other schools include health science (Cosby High School), International Baccalaureate (Midlothian and Meadowbrook High School), leadership and international relations (James River High School), and visual and performing arts (Thomas Dale High School), among many others.
 The Career and Technical Center allows high school students to attend vocational classes in various fields of interest.
 The goal of this school is to prepare students for future careers and post-secondary education.
 Some programs that the center offers include automotive, construction, and engineering courses, health and science course, personal service courses, and public safety courses.
 These programs are one-to-two years in duration and leave students with certifications and hands-on experience in the fields that they are interested in.

 The Chesterfield Public Education Foundation, founded in 1989, is an additional funding source for Chesterfield County Public Schools.
 The Foundation funds programs such as scholastic, teacher recognition, and enrichment programs, as well as student scholarships.

 The Chesterfield County Board of Supervisors established a library system in 1964.
 Chesterfield County Public Library currently has 10 branches located throughout the county.

 Brightpoint Community College, a two-year institution of higher learning, has two campuses in Chesterfield County; one in Chester and one in Midlothian.

 Chesterfield County is home to Virginia State University, a historically Black University located in Ettrick.

+In recent years Chesterfield County public schools have begun to see an influx in the student population leading to overcrowding in the k-12 schools.
+This has caused many schools, like Cosby High School, to add mega trailers to their parking lots to add more class rooms, as the student population continues to grow.
+This has also been met with upset by both students and parents who feel their child isn't getting a proper education with larger classes and less one-on-one time with their teacher.